johnw42/vscode-codepoints/README.md

 # Codepoints for Visual Studio Code

-This extension adds some commands for working the Unicode code points in your code.
+This extension adds some commands for working with Unicode code points in your code.

 ## Commands